Interview with Joe Lemonge: “My will to resist saves me”

 This morning, Mariana Gómez had her hearing at the Criminal and Correctional Court of Appeals in the City of Buenos Aires.
 Early on, activists and family members gathered at Viamonte 1147 to support the 25-year-old and her wife, Rocío Girat, both victims of police violence in an incident last October that resulted in Mariana's indictment and asset seizure for "resisting authority and assault."

-To compensate trans and transvestite victims of police violence
+To provide reparations to trans and transvestite victims of police violence

-The trans and transvestite population suffered—and continues to suffer—systematic persecution and violations of human rights by the Argentine State.
-LGBTI organizations are promoting "Recognizing is Repairing," a campaign that seeks to make this violence visible and pass into law the bill for a gratuity pension for survivors.
+The trans and travesti population suffered—and continues to suffer—systematic persecution and human rights violations by the Argentine state.
+LGBTI organizations are promoting “Recognizing is Repairing,” a campaign that seeks to raise awareness of this violence and pass into law a bill for a special pension for survivors.
 By: @Inflafoy Photos: Ariel Gutraich Norma…

-Muxes are members of the indigenous community of Juchitán (Mexico) who are born with male biology but identify as female.
+Muxes are people from the indigenous community of Juchitán, Mexico, who are born with male biology but identify as female.
 Integrated into their culture since pre-Hispanic times, they only began dressing as women in the 1960s.
-Presentes spoke with Amaranta Gómez Regalado, a muxe activist and social anthropologist, who explains how tensions between the global and the local also affect struggles for sexual diversity in Latin America.
+Presentes spoke with Amaranta Gómez Regalado, a muxe activist and social anthropologist, who explains how the tensions between the global and the local also affect the struggles for sexual diversity in Latin America.